bhubie/talks/making-impossible-states-impossible/slides/slides.md

 ---

-# Most likely occur as a by-product of how you are storing the state in the application.
+# Typically occur as a by-product of how you are storing the state in the application.

 <!--
  These types of bug are usually by-products of how you are storing the state in the application.

   What if we could just make those weird states impossible to get into in the first place, by modelling our state in a differnt way?